Graduate School

 Application and prerequisites

-The application for enrolment in Biorefinery Pilot Research will open during the first quarter of 2022.
-We will post a link to the registration form, here.
+The application for enrolment in the next edition of Biorefinery Pilot Research will open in 2024.
+We will be posting a link to the registration form, here.

 This course is recommended for students with an interest in biorefinery at the PhD or postdoctoral level, as well as industry representatives who wish to learn about research and innovation as carried out at the biorefinery-related pilot and demonstration units lining the east coast of Northern Sweden.